Springfield (The Simpsons): Cypress Creek

 Cypress Creek is a model town created for the workers of the Globex Corporation.
 It appears in the episode "You Only Move Twice".
 It is an affluent town and is home to many wildflowers (to which Lisa is allergic).
-The city is an obvious parody of Silicon Valley or the master-planned communities often built by major corporations.

 Guidopolis

-In the episode "Midnight Towboy", Homer initially went for a bottle of milk in a little town near Springfield named Guidopolis, where he then subsequently becomes a towtruck driver and is introduced to the vehicle recovery sector.
+In the episode "Midnight Towboy", Homer initially goes for a bottle of milk in a little town near Springfield named Guidopolis, where he then subsequently becomes a tow truck driver and is introduced to the vehicle recovery sector.
 The town is primarily inhabited by Italian-American greasers.

 Little Pwagmattasquarmsettport

-Little Pwagmattasquarmsettport is a seaside town close to Springfield's State, where the Simpsons went for the Fourth of July in the Flanders's holiday home; the town appears in the episode "Summer of 4 Ft.
+Little Pwagmattasquarmsettport is a fictional seaside town close to Springfield's State, where the Simpsons went for the Fourth of July in the Flanders's beach house; the town appears in the episode "Summer of 4 Ft.
 2".
 Nicknamed "Little Pwag", the town contains many beaches and a large boardwalk section, and a fun fair open every summer.